 Then, you’ll choose between two software options.
 First up, you can opt for the Square Point of Sale app.
 This app is compatible with all of Square’s hardware, and offers business owners essential payment processing capabilities.
 Other than Square’s standard payment processing fees (which vary depending transaction type), the Square POS app is free.

 For even greater capabilities from your Square POS machine, however, you can opt for the Square for Retail software.
 This software can track and manage inventory across various locations, automatically create customer-data reports, scan barcodes for faster checkout, and more.
-Square for Retail costs $60 per month per location, plus $2.5 + $0.10 per transaction.
+Square for Retail costs $0, $60, or $299+ per month depending on your plan, plus $2.5 + $0.10 per transaction.

 As the name suggests, Shopify POS works best for retail shop owners, whether they’re running brick-and-mortar or ecommerce operations.